What to expect, and what not to, at the UN meeting on an Israel-Palestinian two-state solution

 Ahmed Majdalani, a member of the PLO Executive Committee and close associate of Palestinian President Mahmoud Abbas, said the meeting will serve as preparation for a presidential summit expected in September.
 It will take place either in France or at the U.N. on the sidelines of the high-level meeting, U.N. diplomats said.

-The Palestinians also want additional international recognition of their state by major countries including Britain.
+The Palestinians also want additional international recognition of their state by major countries, including the United Kingdom.
 But expect that to happen in September, not at Monday’s meeting, Majdalani said.
-And he said they want economic and financial support for the Palestinian Authority and international support for the reconstruction and recovery of the Gaza Strip.
+And he said that they want economic and financial support for the Palestinian Authority and international support for the reconstruction and recovery of the Gaza Strip.

-All 193 U.N. member nations have been invited to attend the meeting and a French diplomat said about 40 ministers are expected.
+All 193 U.N. member nations have been invited to attend the meeting and a French diplomat said that about 40 ministers were expected.
 The United States and Israel are the only countries who are boycotting.

 The co-chairs have circulated an outcome document which could be adopted, and there could be some announcements of intentions to recognize a Palestinian state.
 But with Israel and the United States boycotting, there is no prospect of a breakthrough and the resumption of long-stalled negotiations between Israel and the Palestinians on an end to their conflict.

-Secretary-General António Guterres urged participants after the meeting was announced “to keep the two-state solution alive.”
-And he said the international community must not only support a solution where independent states of Palestine and Israel live side-by-side in peace but “materialize the conditions to make it happen.”
+Guterres urged participants after the meeting was announced “to keep the two-state solution alive.”
+And he said that the international community must not only support a solution where independent Palestinian states and Israel live side-by-side in peace but “materialize the conditions to make it happen.”

-Federman reported from Jerusalem.
-Associated Press writer Angela Charlton in Paris contributed to this report.
+Josef Federman reported from Jerusalem.
+Angela Charlton in Paris, and Farnoush Amiri at the United Nations, contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.